Healthy Spinach Artichoke Stuffed Mushrooms

 When the cheese melts and blends together with the spinach and artichokes it’s like healthy spinach artichoke dip meets roasted mushrooms, and has such an amazing flavor.

-If you love mushrooms, spinach, and artichokes, you are going to love this stuffed mushroom recipe.
 If you are a mushroom lover, you might also like these air fryer portobello mushrooms.

-Why you will love Spinach Artichoke Stuffed Mushrooms
+Why you will love this recipe

-• Mushrooms are rich in vitamins and minerals you can read about the health benefits of mushrooms on Healthline.com.
+• Healthy!
+Mushrooms are rich in vitamins and minerals you can read about the health benefits of mushrooms on Healthline.com.

 Ingredients to stuff mushrooms in cast iron pan.
 Spinach, onions, garlic and artichokes are cooking with a wooden spoon on side of pan.